Low energy elastic scattering of hydrogen, deuterium and tritium on helium isotopes: Results

-Because the potential is attractive at long distances, bound states can be supported as long as the atomic masses are sufficiently large to stabilize the Van Der Waals molecule.
+Because the potential is attractive at long distances, bound states can be supported as long as the atomic masses are sufficiently large to stabilize the van der Waals dimer.
 The clear pole in Fig.~\ref{fig:Reduced-mass-dependent} shows that the first bound state is introduced ({\em i.e.}, becomes present with energy E$\sim$0) for reduced masses of $\sim$3.9 $\mu_{H-H}$.
 This is higher in mass than the threshold for the similar bound state that was found to occur in the scattering of two hydrogen-like atoms, which appeared at $\sim$3.2 $\mu_{H-H}$~\cite{ElliottJones2025}.
-The difference between these thresholds owes to the difference between shapes of the Meyer Frommhold and Silvera Triplet~\cite{Silvera1986} potentials.
-Nevertheless, just as in the hydrogen-hydrogen scattering system, this near-resonant bound state leads to enhancements of the cross sections for heavier isotope combinations, with both T-$^3$He and T-$^4$He scattering being significantly stronger than the corresponding H-$^3$He and H-$^4$He scattering processes.
+The difference between these thresholds owes to the difference between shapes of the H-He and H-H~\cite{Silvera1986} potentials.
+Just as in the hydrogen-hydrogen scattering system, this near-resonant bound state leads to enhancements of the cross sections for heavier isotope combinations, with both T-$^3$He and T-$^4$He scattering being significantly stronger than the corresponding H-$^3$He and H-$^4$He scattering processes.
 As in T-T scattering, the enhancement factors are of order 10$^2$ in scattering length, corresponding to order 10$^4$ in cross section.

-To calculate energy dependent cross sections we require the phase shifts at non-zero energy and also the higher partial wave contributions.
-Fig.~\ref{fig:PartialWaves} shows the partial wave decomposition of the H-$^{4}$He and T-$^{4}$He processes for the energy-dependent calculation.
-The major difference in the shapes of these cross sections is seen to emerge from the varying amounts of s-wave enhancement, as discussed above.
-At higher energy, the higher partial waves superpose to provide a constant cross section that becomes independent of energy for hard collisions.
-This is the geometric limit, where the process becomes an effectively hard-sphere scatter with the cross section determined by the atomic Van Der Waals radii.
+To calculate momentum-dependent cross sections we require the phase shifts at non-zero energy and also the higher partial wave contributions.
+Fig.~\ref{fig:PartialWaves} shows example partial wave decompositions of the H-$^{4}$He and T-$^{4}$He processes, and Fig.~\ref{fig:AllXSMom} shows the summed cross section in each channel.
+Because the hydrogen cross sections have an especially small $s$-wave scattering length, they increase with energy, first via a rising $s$-wave contribution and then through higher partial waves.
+The heaver isotopes have larger scattering lengths due to the aforementioned pole at $\mu\sim$3.9 $\mu_{H-H}$, so their cross sections fall with energy as the large $s$-wave contribution gives way to the un-enhanced, higher partial waves.
+At the highest energies, the high-$l$ partial wave amplitudes superpose to provide a constant cross section, which becomes independent of both energy and reduced mass for hard collisions.
+This is the geometric limit, where the process becomes an effectively hard-sphere scatter with the cross section determined by the atomic van der Waals radii.